 - b.
-Gently pump the pipette two or three times in the P- tube to suspend the cells, and load 50 $\mu L$ of the P- cells. - c.
+Gently pump the pipette two or three times in the P- tube to suspend the cells, and load 50 μL of the P- cells. - c.
 Open the lid of the LB plate, like a "clamshell," and add 50 μL of cells from the P- tube to the section marked "P-."
-Close the lid. - Again, gently pump the pipette two or three times in the P- tube to suspend the cells, and load 50 μL of the P- cells. - e.
-Open the lid of the LB/amp plate, like a clamshell, and add 50 $\mu L$ of cells from the P- tube to the section marked "P-."
+Close the lid. - d.
+Again, gently pump the pipette two or three times in the P- tube to suspend the cells, and load 50 μL of the P- cells.

+- e.
+Open the lid of the LB/amp plate, like a clamshell, and add 50 μL of cells from the P- tube to the section marked "P-."
 Close the lid. - 14.
-Spread the cells from the P- tube on your LB and LB/amp plates: - Open the package of sterile cell spreaders at the end closest to the spreader handles.
+Spread the cells from the P- tube on your LB and LB/amp plates: - a.
+Open the package of sterile cell spreaders at the end closest to the spreader handles.
 Remove only one spreader, and close the package to keep the others sterile. - b.
-Open the lid of the LB plate, like a clamshell, and spread the cells evenly across the entire P- side of the plate by gently moving the spreader across the agar surface.
-(Keep the cells on the P- side of the plate.)
-Close the lid. - c.
-Carefully spread the P- cells on the LB/amp plate, using the same spreader and technique.
+Open the lid to the LB plate, like a clamshell, and spread the cells evenly across the entire P- side of the plate by gently moving the spreader across the agar surface.
+(Keep the - cells on the P- side of the plate.)
+Close the lid.